Fractional $p$-Laplacians via Neumann problems in unbounded metric measure spaces: Concluding remarks, motivations, and examples

 Next we turn to the H\"older exponent.
 Note that through the argument above, in the regions of $\partial\Om$ where $f\ge 0$, we obtain the H\"older exponent

 whereas in Theorem~\ref{intro-thm:Neumann-regularity}(1) we prove the H\"older regularity for a \emph{smaller} upper bound for $\eps$,

 with the \emph{same} constraint on $q$ (but without the extra positivity hypothesis on $f$).
-In view of the results of Ono~\cite{ono}, where the Euclidean case is studied, we believe that it is perhaps possible to improve the proof of the regularity in~\cite{CKKSS} and obtain the optimal H\"older exponent also in the case when $f$ switches sign.
+Recently we were able to extend the results in Ono~\cite{ono}, who proved the analogue result for measures that can change sign in the Euclidean case, to our general setting.
+Hence we can improve the proof of the regularity in~\cite{CKKSS} and obtain the optimal H\"older exponent also in the case when $f$ switches sign.
+These results will appear in a separate paper.